-At the initial evaluation qualified individuals as specified in B-6-c explain to the potential waiver participant the services available through the Independent Living Waiver (ILW).
-Individuals can then make an informed choice between receiving services through a nursing facility or the Home and Community-Based Services, State Plan and/or waiver.
-The form that documents participant choice is the Participant Choice Statement.
+At the initial evaluation qualified individuals as specified in B-6-c explain to the potential waiver participant the services that can be provided through the Independent Living Waiver.
+Individuals can then make an informed choice between receiving services through a nursing facility or the Home and Community-Based Services, state plan and/or waiver.
+The form that documents participant choice is the Home and Community Based Services Care Plan and Participant Choice Statement.
 Individuals are required to document his/her choice via a dated signature on the form, which is also signed and dated by the individual performing the assessment.
-Per 45 CFR §92.42, written copies or electronically retrievable facsimiles of Freedom of Choice forms are maintained for a minimum of three years in the HCBS Web Tool.
-Participants are also provided with a signed copy.